Research Data Management

 Research Data Management “refers to the processes applied through the lifecycle of a research project to guide the collection, documentation, storage, sharing and preservation of data.
 RDM supports the effective and responsible conduct of research and increases the ability to store, find and reuse research data” (“Research Data Management.”
 Government of Canada.
 Accessed June 20, 2022).

-Resources at BU
+Resources at Brandon University

 The Brandon University library has many resources available to help you to understand RDM and develop your own DMPs.
 Please visit the Data Services page to find information on DMPs, data storage and preservation, open data, data repositories and much more.